sowebio/acmemgr.sh/README.md

 DNS-01 also opens other doors, such as the ability to create certificates even before the creation of the service (website, mail server, etc...).

-On the other side, **acme.sh** is a swiss knife at its best.
+On the other side, **`acme.sh`** is a swiss knife at its best.
 It knows how to do simply everything.
 Compatible with ACME V1 and V2 protocol, it manages not only HTTP-01 and DNS-01, but also usual web servers like Apache or Nginx, pre and post-processing scripts, certificate lists, etc ...

-However, it seems that in the case of a somewhat serious and / or heterogeneous infrastructure, it would certainly be more efficient to leave **acme.sh** what it does best (dealing with Let's Encrypt) and delegate the higher level, that is to say, the management of certificates for your infrastructure, to another program.
+However, it seems that in the case of a somewhat serious and / or heterogeneous infrastructure, it would certainly be more efficient to leave **`acme.sh`** what it does best (dealing with Let's Encrypt) and delegate the higher level, that is to say, the management of certificates for your infrastructure, to another program.

 This approach is compliant with the spirit of Unix systems: a single feature for a single program.
-This is why **acmemgr.sh** is proposed.
+This is why **`acmemgr.sh`** is proposed.

 Because we need multi-accounts DNS provider, among many other things.

-Once installed, thanks to **acmemgr.sh**, the management of hundreds of certificates, servers and other DNS providers, in a multi-accounts environment, is simply managed by a single list, in a single file.
+Once installed, thanks to **`acmemgr.sh`**, the management of hundreds of certificates, servers and other DNS providers, in a multi-accounts environment, is simply managed by a single list, in a single file.

-The creation, deletion and renewal of certificates, but also their propagation and deletion on remote servers, as well as the sending of service emails and logs: everything is managed transparently by acmemgr.sh!
+The creation, deletion and renewal of certificates, but also their propagation and deletion on remote servers, as well as the sending of service emails and logs: everything is managed transparently by `acmemgr.sh`!

 To create a certificate: create a line in the list.

-To delete a certificate, add "DELETING" at the end of this line.
+To delete a certificate, add "`DELETING`" at the end of this line.

 There is noting else to do.